NoSpawnn/AYUVOS/README.md

 # As Yet Unnamed Void-based Operating System

-- Personal (and thus opinionated) custom Void Linux build
+- Personal (and thus opinionated) minimal (but batteries included) custom Void Linux build
     - Use AYUVOS or just use this repository to see how to do this yourself :)
 - Built using [void-linux/void-mklive](https://github.com/void-linux/void-mklive)
     - That repo is pulled in using a git subtree @ [`906652a4945feccd0be85ecfaf3b6d02be5d49b8`](https://github.com/void-linux/void-mklive/tree/906652a4945feccd0be85ecfaf3b6d02be5d49b8)